trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

       **Notes**

-      The lattice created is squared.
+      For Cylindrical coordinates the radial coordinate is used.

       **Example**